simonracz/prezi-access-android/README.md

 Prezi Access
 ============

-Simple app to connect a Prezi.com account.
+A simple app to connect to a Prezi.com account.

 Lists prezis.

-Opens PEZ XML files.
+Shows PEZ XML files.